YOUR FESTIVAL GUIDES & EVENT PRESENTERS

 Dr Eric Woehler - BirdLife Tasmania

-Dr Eric Woehler has been researching seabirds and shorebirds for more than 35 years, with more than 100 peer-reviewed papers.
+Dr Eric Woehler has been researching seabirds and shorebirds for more than 40 years, with more than 150 peer-reviewed papers.
 His primary research effort has been on Southern Ocean seabirds, both at-sea and at their colonies, and he has also collected and collated an extensive data set on Tasmania's resident shorebirds.
-Eric has spent more than a year at sea undertaking seabird identification and surveys.
-For more than 15 years, he has undertaken surveys of beaches around Tasmania, mapping more than 5000 shorebird nests and breeding territories, and surveyed small tern colonies.
-Recently, these surveys have extended onto the smaller islands around Tasmania, in conjunction with the Parks & Wildlife Service, conducting seabird and shorebird surveys.
-His talk will provide an overview of BirdLife Tasmania’s research on Little Penguins in Tasmania and the surveys and monitoring undertaken on Bruny Island.
-This research has included mapping of the colony at the Neck, where the State Government is looking to seal the road.
-Eric will also be one of the two guides for the seabird cruise. www.birdlife.org.au/locations/birdlife-tasmania
+Eric has spent more than 600 days at sea undertaking seabird and marine mammal surveys.
+For 29 years, he has undertaken surveys of beaches around Tasmania, mapping more than 8000 shorebird nests and breeding territories, and surveyed small tern colonies.
+His talks will introduce shorebirds, Little Penguins and Short-tailed Shearwaters in Tasmania.

 Bob Graham - BIEN